 Young adults around the world face an alarming set of challenges: debt, joblessness, globalization and rising house prices.
-Five News-Decoder millennials offer their thoughts about an uncertain future.

 The Guardian newspaper is running a sobering but enlightening series on the immense challenges facing the ‘millennial generation’ — young people born roughly between 1980 and the mid-1990s.

 “A combination of debt, joblessness, globalization, demographics and rising house prices is depressing the incomes and prospects of millions of young people across the developed world, resulting in unprecedented inequality between generations,” it says in one article.